jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 **Reporter**:
 I have a slight update because I've been in contact with Elizabeth may and to clarify the green's position, they are only in favour of sitting in person if there is a compelling reason, such as passing legislation.
 They don't want to sit just to have a question period.
-These can be done virtually and over zoom and to bring everybody together to have a question period sends the weening message to Canadians and that the government is telling everybody to stay home exempt bees us, US being members of parliament says she.
+These can be done virtually and over zoom and to bring everybody together to have a question period sends the weening message to Canadians and that the government is telling everybody to stay home exempt bees us, us being members of parliament says she.
 They want to go to virtual as quickly and as often as possible and use that as a government accountability method, despite the  they've had with the technology on some of the committee hearings.
-For them, they say once a week with a small group of MP's constitutes an unreasonable risk and sends the wrong message to Canadians that parliamentary should stay home.
+For them, they say once a week with a small group of M.P.s constitutes an unreasonable risk and sends the wrong message to Canadians that parliamentary should stay home.
 The greens don't want any in person unless it's required to vote and pass legislation as we saw with wage subsidy and business help, for example.